Flexible and self-paced

 Not at this time.

-If you withdraw before the course officially begins, and up to 30 days after the course officially opens, you will receive a full refund, minus the application fee.
-After 30 days, tuition is non-refundable.
+If you withdraw before the course officially begins, and up to 30 days after the course officially opens, you will receive a full refund, minus any portion noted as non-refundable at the time of down payment.
+After 30 days from the first class, tuition is non-refundable.

 If you notify us by email a minimum of four weeks prior to the official start date, you may defer enrollment six or 12 months.
 Your tuition will remain the same rate and any payments will be applied to the new term.